Afek-Sakaju/countdown-react/README.md

 - **The command to run the project**
   - `npm run start`<br /> runs the project
-  - `npm run build`<br /> optimizes the code, and sets the environment for the app to run.

 ---

 ### **Example of using the project's stopper:**